 Spinal fusion surgery can help alleviate lower back pain and allow people to return to a healthy, active lifestyle.
 The development of less invasive options helps limit post-operative discomfort and risk, preserving more of the back’s normal structure and leading to more successful recoveries.

-Dr. Leipzig is a Virginia spine surgeon with over two decades of experience and specializes in procedures including minimally invasive spine surgery and disc arthroplasty.
+Dr. Leipzig is a Virginia spine surgeon with over two decades of experience, serving the Roanoke and Salem communities.
+He specializes in procedures including minimally invasive spine surgery and disc arthroplasty.
 Contact Virginia Spine Care today.